 Start breaking the twitch and exploring intentional living with my book on strategies for identifying the Twitch, minimizing distractions, and doing more of what matters.

 2 / Reassuring presence

-When we first got Rocky, I spent most of my days by myself working from home.
-During challenging political events and the cold winter, it was beneficial having a little pup around who needed my time and attention.
-It was nice not being alone in the house, and having an adorable presence to play with and break up the day.
-This is still the case with both Amy and I working from home now.
-These days, Rocky will just hang out with us in the office while we write, film and work.
+When we first got Rocky, Anthony spent most of the days by himself working from home.
+During challenging political events and the cold winter, it was beneficial having a little pup around who needed time and attention.
+It was better than being alone in the house, and great having an adorable presence to play with and break up the day.
+This is still the case with both of us working from home now.
+These days, Rocky will just hang out with either one of us while we write, film and work.

 3 / On schedule